Get Certified as a Psychedelic-Assisted Therapy Provider (PATP)*

 The only psychedelic medicine currently available to provide in a medical setting in the United States is ketamine.
 In this program you will learn about how to get involved, ethically and safely, with ketamine-assisted therapy.
 MDMA- and psilocybin-assisted therapy are currently in phase 3 FDA trials, and [for now] remain on US DEA schedule 1, making them illegal to use outside an approved research setting.
 As a training institute, we support following the outcomes of validated research, and, upholding the laws of the country in which you reside.

-Early Registration Tuition Available Until July 1st, 2021
+Early Registration PIF Discount w/o Experiential Available Until October 1st, 2022

 Limited spots available